 Tip #1: The Size Of Your Chicken Coop Matters

 On the other hand, coops that are too small are not healthy for your poultry because they will tend to be crowded, which is not good for their hygiene.
-You have to balance the size of your chicken coop with the number of chickens you plan to keep.
+You have to balance the size of your chicken coop with how many chickens you plan to keep.

 More Tips For Selecting The Best Plans